oobrien/oomap/README.md

 **Global:**  Finer-grained control of map output with filters for trees, hedges, fences, walls and drives, and user-defined output resolution.

 **UK:**  Higher resolution contours (5m or 10m spacing) are available for most of England, Wales and Northern Ireland, derived from LIDAR data.
+Some coverage in Scotland.

 **Local:**  LIDAR-based 5m and 10m contours available for France, Belgium, Austria, Luxembourg, population centres in Australia and New Zealand, and a few bits of Ontario, Canada.